about the art

 Most of the paintings come already fitted with quality D-Ring hooks and coated wire, which is neatly wound back for a clean finish.
-For best results hang the wired artwork on two nails level with each other, each placed approximately 1/4 of the width of the painting off center.
-This will help keep the painting horizontal by preventing small movements that can cause it to shift, especially if it is located on a wall which has a door that is used often.
+For best results hang the wired artwork on two nails level with each other, each placed approximately 1/4 of the width of the painting off-center.
+This will help keep the painting level by preventing small movements that can cause it to shift, especially if it is located on a wall which has a door that is used often.

 Alternatively, some of the smaller works are instead fitted with a sawtooth hanger which has been carefully centered on the piece.
 Large or small, every one of my paintings is ready to hang right out of the box!